eloone/symbol-typer/README.md

 //it will return a Typer object var typer = new symbolTyper(input, symbols, onTyped);

+//from here you can start typing in the input element and you will see symbols appear

 function onTyped(status, event){
   //callback executed every time a symbol is typed
   //status provides the symbols count and typed text in the current editable element